Most common nonhematologic primary malignant neoplasm of bone in children and adolescents.

 Prognosis of patients with localized disease has improved substantially following the introduction of chemotherapy, with 75% to 80% 5-year survival rates.

-The WHO defines osteosarcoma as a primary osseous malignant neoplasm composed of mesenchymal cells producing osteoid and immature bone, even if only in small amounts.
+The World Health Organization defines osteosarcoma as a primary osseous malignant neoplasm composed of mesenchymal cells producing osteoid and immature bone, even if only in small amounts.

 DL declares that he has no competing interests.

-Dr David Loeb would like to gratefully acknowledge Dr Luminita Rezeanu and Dr Michael J. Klein, the previous contributors to this monograph.
+Dr David Loeb would like to gratefully acknowledge Dr Luminita Rezeanu and Dr Michael J. Klein, the previous contributors to this topic.
 LR and MJK declare that they have no competing interests.

 Professor of Surgery